emiliodavola/french-solitaire/README_HF.md

   - peg-solitaire
   - pytorch
   - gymnasium
+  - single-solution
+  - deterministic
 library_name: pytorch
 ---

-# DQN Agent for French Solitaire (7×7)
+# DQN Agent for French Solitaire (7×7) — Single-Solution Deterministic Policy

 ## Model Description

-This is a **Deep Q-Network (DQN)** agent trained to solve the **French Solitaire** puzzle (also known as Peg Solitaire, 7×7 European variant).
-The agent learns to reduce 32 pegs to 1 peg remaining in the center of the board.
+This is a **Deep Q-Network (DQN)** agent trained to solve the **French Solitaire** puzzle (Peg Solitaire, 7×7 European variant) via a **single deterministic trajectory** learned during training.
+The published checkpoint represents a policy that, when evaluated in greedy mode (ε = 0), follows a canonical route to victory (32 → 1 peg in the center).
+It does **not** attempt to enumerate or diversify multiple winning solutions.

 ### Game Rules